 Stepping back through the decades - a stroll through Padders' past.

 Northamptonshire has always been at the heart of the British Footwear Industry, plentiful in the raw materials - water, wood and livestock needed in the manufacture of shoes.
 Most of the towns had shoe factories and it was not uncommon to have several, providing employment to whole families for generations.

 The Groocock family, already experienced retailers, owning a General store in Rothwell since 1905, founded their own footwear manufacturing company in 1914.
-Thomas Groocock was the founder of T.Groocock & Co (Rothwell) Ltd., making traditional welted shoes.
-This was the Edwardian era of fashionably small feet, where occasionally ladies even had their little toes removed to achieve a slimmer fit!
+Thomas Groocock was the founder of T.Groocock & Co (Rothwell) Ltd, making traditional welted shoes.

 In 1922 the company expanded into a larger factory, and by 1939 the company was doing its bit for the war effort, making army boots and 'utility' men's shoes.

 By the late 1950s, the company was working with Densons to produce the famous beetle-crushers and winkle-pickers favoured by the youth of the time.
 A new factory was built in Rothwell in 1959, and within a few years the company had introduced 24-hour shifts in order to cope with the 3,000 pairs of shoes being manufactured each day.

 Fast-forward to the early 70's and it was stack-heel and wedge-platform shoes that were whizzing off the production line, at a volume of 2,000 per day.